bbrewer97202/jsmediamatch/README.md

 	});
 ```

-Listen for change events that return all media queries rules and whether or not they are matched.
+Listen for change events on browser resize or orientation change that return all media queries rules and whether or not they are matched.
 ```javascript
 	window.addEventListener('change.jsmediamatch', function(evt) {
 		console.log(evt.detail);